Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 Kinda nice not to lock up your terminal anymore right?

-We can use what we just learned to run multiple jobs simultaniously.
+We can use what we just learned to run multiple jobs simultaneously.
 Let's execute the `shovill` job 2 times simultaneously in the background.
 We will follow up all jobs running in the background with the command `jobs`.

 ```
 shovill --R1 fake_R1.fq.gz --R2 fake_R2.fq.gz --outdir assembly_job_1  --force --cpus 10 --ram 4 > /dev/null 2>&1 &